Second Annual Mummer’s Walk & Food Drive Draws More Participants!

 - A Swiss, German and Rural Newfoundlander Re-united for the Holidays. (liveruralnl.com)

-Posted on January 14, 2012, in Community Economic Development, Heritage and tagged christmas, Labrador, Lions Clubs International, mummer, Mummers Play, Newfoundland and Labrador, Straits.
+Posted on January 14, 2012, in Community Economic Development, Tourism and tagged christmas, Labrador, Lions Clubs International, mummer, Mummers Play, Newfoundland and Labrador, Straits.
 Bookmark the permalink.
 1 Comment.